midineo/Capstone-Project-Option02/README.md

 # Capstone TODO Project

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
+-This application will allow creating/removing/updating/fetching TODO items.

+-Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

-User can optionally set periority of each todo item
+-User can optionally set periority of each todo item

 # Project Components
 -Backend Restful API (Lambda Functions, API Gateway and DynamoDb)